alibaba/hooks/docs/guide/index.en-US.md

 ## Rich content

-ahooks provides 70+ Hooks, which not only include some basic Hooks, but also provide a large number of advanced Hooks refined from the app. for example:
+ahooks provides 70+ Hooks, which not only include some basic Hooks, but also provide a large number of advanced Hooks refined from business scenarios. for example:

-- useRequest: a powerful async data management Hooks, it is enough for network request scenarios in React projects.
+- `useRequest`: a powerful async data management Hook, it is sufficient enough for network request scenarios in React projects.
-- useInfiniteScroll: encapsulates the common infinite scroll logic.
+- `useInfiniteScroll`: encapsulates the common infinite scroll logic.
-- useVirtualList: allows you to use virtual list to render huge chunks of list data.
+- `useVirtualList`: allows you to use virtual list to render huge chunks of list data.
 - ...

 ## Support SSR